This post may contain affiliate links. Learn what that means for me and for you.

 This is the easiest way to avoid being pickpocketed.
 Always keep a hand on your belongings.

 Men, keep your wallet in your front pocket where you can feel it (or wear a money belt.)
 Ladies, keep your purse zipped up and close to your body at all times.
-Don’t lay valuables like your cellphone or sunglasses down on a table.
+Don’t lay valuables like your cellphone or sunglasses down on a table, and don’t hang your purse on the back of your chair.

 2. Consider pickpocket-proof travel gear.

-For even more peace of mind, consider investing in some pickpocket-proof travel gear.
+For even more peace of mind, consider investing in some pickpocket-proof gear for when you’re traveling.
 A money belt is a great way to store your valuables in a way that’s inconvenient to pickpockets.
 So is a travel scarf with hidden pocket for women.

 3. Carry a purse that zips shut.